 James Stevenson joined the business in 1999 and today heads up the management of the works team alongside skilled sandblaster Peter Willetts, who has over 25 years’ experience in the industry.

-With more than 40 years’ expertise, Steve Holden is a leading exponent of the art of hand letter cutting, while Shaun Holt, Karl Wynn and Jack Aspinall are responsible for fixing the memorials in cemeteries and churchyards.
+With more than 40 years’ expertise, Steve Holden is a leading exponent of the art of hand letter cutting, while Shaun Holt, Carl Wynn and Jack Aspinall are responsible for fixing the memorials in cemeteries and churchyards.